raysinensis/website/teaching.md

 **Workshop for scRNA-seq Data Analysis** (2019, 2020 via RStudio Cloud, 2021) - course development and online lectures [link](https://rnabioco.github.io/cellar)

 ### Mentoring
-**2020 - present:** Mentoring of undergraduate computer science student, systemically exploring published scRNA-seq cell type signatures in the NCBI Gene Expression Omnibus.
+**2020 - present:** Mentoring of AAPI undergraduate computer science student, systemically exploring published scRNA-seq cell type signatures in the NCBI Gene Expression Omnibus.
 Mentee's work was integrated into a first-author publication, and recent updates to R Bioconductor packages *clustifyr* and *clustifyrdatahub*

-**2017:** Mentoring of high school student enrolled in the MIT Research Science Institute program on tissue culture, RNA-related bench experiments, RNA-seq informatics analysis, and scientific writing
+**2017:** Mentoring of high school student enrolled in the MIT Research Science Institute program on tissue culture, RNA-related bench experiments, RNA-seq informatics analysis, and scientific writing.
+Also facilitated mentee's research exchange experience in China.

 **2013 - 2015:** Mentoring of student research spanning undergraduate honor thesis and master thesis on biochemical investigations of RNA-binding protein functions.
-Mentee was awarded Best Poster Presentation Award at 2014 UCSD Biological Sciences Annual Student Research Showcase, and work was integrated into second-author publication.
+Mentee was awarded Best Poster Presentation Award at 2014 UCSD Biological Sciences Annual Student Research Showcase, and her work was integrated into second-author publication.
+Mentee is now in medical school.

 ### Science outreach volunteering